byuitechops/update-course-images/README.md

 $ export CANVAS_API_TOKEN="${INSERT YOUR CANVAS API TOKEN HERE}"
 ```

-Note: The last line in above terminal snippet varies between OS - above is for Windows.
-Change `set` to whatever the OS uses for setting an environment variable.

 ## Commands

 All commands below require CANVAS_API_TOKEN environment variable to be set